ge-high-assurance/RACK/ScrapingToolKit/README.md

 # Installation

 STK is installed by downloading the files to your local machine.
 This can either be from a git clone of the whole RACK repo, or it can be just the ScrapingToolKit folder.
-Once the source files are downloaded installation is as simple entering `pip install .` from a command window in your `ScrapingToolKit` folder.
+Once the source files are downloaded installation is as simple entering `pip install .` from a command window in your `ScrapingToolKit` folder. dependencies can be installed by `pip install -r requirements.txt` to install all dependencies at once or they can be installed individually.

 Dependencies:
 `pip install lxml`
+`pip install colorama`
+`pip install graphviz`
+`pip install ftfy`

 Note: Sometimes for linux machines that have multiple versions of Python installed the command will be `pip3 install .`